gitbucket/gitbucket/doc/debug.md

 Debug GitBucket on IntelliJ
 ========
-Add following configuration for allowing remote debugging to `buils.sbt`:
+Add following configuration for allowing remote debugging to `build.sbt`:

 ```scala
 javaOptions in Jetty ++= Seq(